shaikotcse/mygit/README.md

 # mygit
-This is my 1st git project
+This is my 1st git project , i love git